Get Tangem

 3. Trust Wallet

 Trust Wallet was founded in 2017 by Viktor Radchenko as a mobile-first cryptocurrency wallet.
-It gained rapid popularity due to its ease of use, multi-chain support, and strong focus on security.
-In 2018, Binance acquired Trust Wallet, the world’s largest cryptocurrency exchange, which further boosted its development and integration with Binance Smart Chain (BSC).
+It gained rapid popularity due to its ease of use, multi-chain support, and intense focus on security.
+In 2018, Binance acquired Trust Wallet, a leading cryptocurrency wallet, which further enhanced its development and integration with Binance Smart Chain (BSC).

 • Mobile: iOS and Android (via mobile app).